Skip To Main Content

 Working Group

 The Assessment is guided by a working group made up of representatives from Higgins Beach, Pine Point, Prouts Neck, local organizations, Town Council, and Town staff.
-Slides presented at the working group's meetings are available below.
+Slides presented at the working group's meetings are available in the Project Deliverables section below.

 Community Engagement